-- A review of your record of behavior (favorable and unfavorable) against the 13 adjudicative guidelines, or issues areas.
+- A review of your record of behavior (favorable and unfavorable) against the 13 adjudicative guidelines.

 - Guidelines are in place to ensure decisions are fair, impartial, and consistent.

 - "Whole Person Concept" Adjudicators

-- carefully weigh a number of variables;
+- carefully weigh a number of variables

-- available, reliable information about you,
+- available, reliable information about you

-- both past and present,
+- both past and present

 - favorable and unfavorable